ratwolfzero/hopalong_python/README.md

 # matplotlib.use('TkAgg')

 The ".py" version is considerable slower than my Rust version.
 If speed is essential use the "@jit" version!!!
 @jit is used to compile the iterative calculation loop for the fractal.
-As @jit is not compatible with matplotlib the function hopalong has been splitted in the calculation and plotting part.
+As @jit is not compatible with matplotlib the function hopalong has been splitted into the calculation and plotting part.
 However, the plot function is optimized by vectorization without a loop and @jit would not contribute significantly to the execution speed.

 Using @jit for the calculation loop is a revelation in terms of speed...